leopico/note-app-api/README.md

-This laravel api pj for react-note-app.
+This laravel api pj for react-note-app pf.

 Just put the pj file in your htdocs and no need to contruct new file.